ONSEIGmbH/flask-dialogflow/docs/tutorial.rst

 It is also possible to integrate Dialogflow with custom platforms such as proprietary chat platforms or third party smart speakers.

-flask_onsei supports all of these use cases.
+flask_dialogflow supports all of these use cases.
 There is extensive support for `Actions on Google`_ (see below), basic support for the other integrations and tools to build helpers for custom integrations.